risingPhil/libpokemegb/README.md

     make -j 12

+# Usage
+You can add the library to your project and use either the Gen1GameReader or Gen2GameReader alongside an instance of the BufferBasedRomReader and BufferBasedSaveManager.

+There are also a few standalone example applications that are being built while building this project.

+The most interesting one of those for most will probably be the addDistributionPoke application:

+It gives you a menu in the terminal to select a distribution event pokémon into your save file.

 # Goal
 This project was built as a stepping stone for the next project I want to do: To experiment with the N64 transfer pak with libdragon.
 In that project, I want to be able to inject Distribution pokémon into a cartridge using the N64 transfer pak.
 That's why the initial feature set is what it is.